platformsh/platformsh-docs/docs/src/development/email.md

 {{< description >}}

 Each Platform.sh project is provisioned as a SendGrid sub-account.
-These SendGrid sub-accounts are capped at 12k emails per month.
 You can use `/usr/sbin/sendmail` on your application container to send emails with the assigned SendGrid sub-account.
 Alternatively, you can use the `PLATFORM_SMTP_HOST` environment variable to use in your SMTP configuration."